cloudfoundry/community/toc/rfc/rfc-draft-cnb-lifecycle.md

   - Result of the staging process will be a droplet
   - No OCI registry necessary
   - Reuse cflinuxfs4 as rootfs during build and run
+  - No change to how the Cloud Foundry platform provides service binding information

 ### High Level Implementation